Configure the backend input forms¶

-The configuration options that can be set in the TCA are very extensive and a broad description of them would cause the book being bursting at its seams.
+The configuration options that can be set in the TCA are very extensive and a broad description of them would cause the book to burst at its seams.
 However, each and every option is well documented in the Online-documentation TCA Reference

 <?php return [ 'ctrl' => [ // … ], 'columns' => [ // … ], 'types' => [ // … ], ];

-The structure for the other tables like tx_sjroffers_domain_model_offer and tx_sjroffers_domain_model_person are equal.
+The structure for the other tables like tx_sjroffers_domain_model_offer and tx_sjroffers_domain_model_person are the same.

-These returned arrays in these files will be added to one big array
+The returned arrays will be added to one big array

 for the table